byuacm/byu-acm-web/acm-django/README.md

 Tunneling has been know to be buggy.

 ## Notes

+### Data Persistance
+IMPORTANT: Do not make changes that would cause Django's syncdb to erase data in the database.
+TODO: Use South to make migrations possible.
+To make a backup, run `make BACKUP=some_file.sql backup`.
+The default backup location is `backup.sql`.

 ### Static Files
 The Django server is used to serve all files, including static ones (not best practice, but easiest).